4 Best Free Ecommerce Platforms 2025 | Save and Sell Today

 Cons

-WooCommerce is an ecommerce plugin for WordPress, meaning you will need to download WordPress in order to use it.
-Like WordPress, it is free to download and use…theoretically.
-The truth is that you will have to be in charge of finding a hosting provider, obtaining security licenses, and downloading whatever themes and features you will need for your website – WooCommerce doesn’t even come with abandoned cart recovery.
+WooCommerce is an ecommerce plugin for WordPress, meaning you will need to build your site on WordPress in order to use it.
+Like WordPress, it is free to download and use… theoretically.
+The truth is that you will have to find a hosting provider, obtain security licenses, and download whatever themes and features you will need for your website – WooCommerce doesn’t even come with abandoned cart recovery.

 In regards to a hosting provider, we (and WordPress) recommend Bluehost for any WooCommerce online stores, as it has WooCommerce-specific hosting plans that take care of a lot of site management, making it perfect for beginners.

-On the other hand, many beginners have found WordPress and WooCommerce to be too complicated to use confidently, with many of the features and plugins used to create your store needing subscriptions.
-On average, you could be spending $79-$299 per year for a website.
+On the other hand, WordPress and WooCommerce require subscriptions for many of the features and plugins you’ll need to create your store.
+This level of choice and control may be overwhelming, especially if you’re switching from a platform that automatically included these features with your plan.
+On average, you could be spending $79 to $299 per year for a website.

 Limitations